Food Support Available This Summer

 They’re designed to ensure that those 18 and under have nutritious food during the summer months.

-There are three main ways this support shows up:
+There are two main ways this support shows up:

 These programs are available in most states and are completely free to qualifying families.